 Potential implications of not providing vacant possession

 If a property owner or tenant is obliged to provide vacant possession, steps should be taken and advices obtained, if necessary, at an early stage in a transaction.
-Careful consideration should be given to the obligation to provide vacant possession in order to avoid additional costs and potential litigation.
+Careful consideration should be given to the obligation to provide vacant possession to avoid additional costs and potential litigation.

-For more information please contact a member of our Real Estate team.
+For more information, please contact a member of our Real Estate team.

 NYK Logistics (UK) Limited v Ibrend Estates BV